 Columbia undergraduate students are guaranteed housing for all four years.
 In fact, nearly all undergraduates live on campus, and first-year students are required to live on campus.
-Housing at Columbia offers a wide variety of living opportunities-from corridor style to apartment style living, from residence halls in the middle of the main quad to those on quiet side streets only five minutes walk to the center of campus.
+Housing at Columbia offers a wide variety of living opportunities—from corridor style to apartment style living, from residence halls in the middle of the main quad to those on quiet side streets only a five-minutes walk to the center of campus.

 Can I live on campus during school breaks?

 Yes.
 Residence halls remain open over breaks during the academic year, and continuing students may apply to stay on campus during summer break through the Columbia Housing office.

 Are students required to live on campus?
 Can I seek off-campus housing?

 Columbia is first and foremost a residential college; first-year students are required to live on campus.
 Continuing students may choose to live off campus if they wish, but nearly all of the student body chooses to reside on campus through graduation, and housing is guaranteed for all four years.